ZAMBIA • AUGUST 16-25, 2026

 • 24/7 stand-by contact number

-²Chobe Game Lodge, Sediba Sa Rona, Camp Moremi, and Leroo La Tau include house wines, spirits, local beers, soft drinks, juices, and water.
+¹Kakuli Camp, Mchenja Camp, and Chongwe Camp include house wines, spirits, local beers, soft drinks, juices, and water.
 Premium brands not included.

 PAYMENT SCHEDULE